No! it's not because we hate your hardwood floors or your pristine carpet.

 Therefore we need to isolate them as much as possible from the floor by using something with very little contact area.

-Firestone Audio's FR-001 isolation feet with Spendor D1's
+Firestone Audio's FR-001 (No Longer available, We recommend Nordost Sort Kone) isolation feet with Spendor D1's

 However, not all spikes are created equal.

 While the generic speaker spike is a vast improvement over nothing, they can still be improved upon.
 Not just the materials but the internal construction and shape of the isolation spike or cone is up for consideration and improvement.